Consensys/doc.goquorum/docs/Reference/API-Methods.md

 * `newRecipientPtmPublicKey`: the new participant's Private Transaction Manager (PTM) (for example, Tessera) public key

-* `recipientAddress`: the new participant's Ethereum address - the participant will later need to approve the extension using this address
+* `recipientAddress`: the new participant's Ethereum address - the participant must later approve the extension using this address

 * `txArgs`: arguments for the transaction that deploys the extension management contract - `privateFor` must contain only the `newRecipientPtmPublicKey`